An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Identifying AGN

 \section{Identifying AGN}

 We select a sample of potential host galaxies by imposing three magnitude cuts, assuming photometry with a $5 \, \sigma$ limit of 30 AB mag.
 We enforce F070W, F090W$<1.4$~nJy, corresponding to $z>6.6$.
 Then we select only those galaxies with F200W$>3.7$~nJy to ensure a significant detection at redder wavelengths.
-These cuts together yield galaxies with median $\langle$\mstar$\rangle= 2 \times 10^7$~\msun, and nearly all lie within $6.6 < z < 10$ (0.5\% are at lower redshift).
+These cuts together yield mock galaxies with median $\langle$\mstar$\rangle= 2 \times 10^7$~\msun, and nearly all lie within $6.6 < z < 10$ (0.5\% are at lower redshift).
 This redshift range ensures that we will have adequate spectral coverage in NIRCam imaging alone for low-mass AGN selection, and is motivated by upcoming \jwst\ deep fields \citep[e.g.,][]{Williams:2018}.

 As mentioned above, we model BHs with \mbh~$\sim 10^6-10^7$~\msun, as these are detectable with limiting $m_{\rm AB} \approx 30$~mag flux limits that characterize many upcoming \jwst\ deep fields.
 For each model BH, we draw a luminosity from a log-normal distribution, peaking near the Eddington limit and extending to $\sim L_{\rm bol}/L_{\rm Edd} \sim 0.1$.
-For lower Eddington ratios, we both do not have a proper SED, nor are they luminous enough to be detected.
-We model the SED as a simple power-law, with the slope taken from Constantin et al. We do not include emission lines, but we can take the equivalent width (EW) of the broad CIV line in the AGN within the low-mass AGN NGC 4395 and estimate how much color change we might expect from emission lines. \citet{petersonetal2005} find a \ion{C}{4} equivalent width of $\sim 65$\AA, which would roughly boost the F150W band by $\sim 20-30\%$.
+For lower Eddington ratios, we both do not have a suitable SED, nor are they luminous enough to be detected above the host galaxy dilution, even for an $A_{\rm V}=0$ scenario. { The exact parameterization of the Eddington ratio distribution has little impact on our results since we predict that, with the exception of massive BHs potentially hosted in extremely low mass galaxies ($< 10^6$\msun), only BHs with $L_{\rm bol}/L_{\rm Edd} > 0.1$ will be detectable based upon the planned flux limits of upcoming JWST survey fields.} We model the SED as a simple power-law, with the slope taken from Constantin et al. We do not include emission lines, but we can take the equivalent width (EW) of the broad CIV line in the AGN within the low-mass AGN NGC 4395 and estimate how much color change we might expect from emission lines. \citet{petersonetal2005} find a \ion{C}{4} equivalent width of $\sim 65$\AA, which would roughly boost the F150W band by $\sim 20-30\%$.
 Since this addition would only serve to move the AGN locus further from the galaxy locus in our selection (\S \ref{sec:colorbox}), we do not include it.
 No other significant broad lines fall within the main bands required for our selection (F150W, F200W, F277W, F356W, F444W).